cschwem2er/stminsights/README.md

 ## Citation

-If you use stminsights for your publications please consider citing
+If you use stminsights for your publications please cite
 it:

 ```
   Carsten Schwemmer (2018). stminsights: A Shiny Application for Inspecting
   Structural Topic Models.
-R package version 0.2.0.
+R package version 0.2.2.
   https://github.com/methodds/stminsights
 ```